 Location and travel

-Cranfield University is situated in Bedfordshire close to the border with Buckinghamshire.
-The University is located almost midway between the towns of Bedford and Milton Keynes and is conveniently situated between junctions 13 and 14 of the M1.
+Cranfield University is situated in Bedfordshire, close to the border with Buckinghamshire.
+The University is located almost midway between London and Birmingham and is conveniently situated between junctions 13 and 14 of the M1.

 Read our Professional development (CPD) booking conditions.